Google Chrome Browser Share Grows Through February

 It’s been a while, probably not since Google Chrome was released to the world, but web browsers are back in the big news again all thanks to Microsoft’s EU enforced ‘ballot box’ for selecting a browser to install.
+This time around, it’s to do with the actual Google Chrome browser share of the market and how well it is starting to gain ground on its established competitors.

 Also, Net Applications have recently released statistics which paint a very interesting picture about the world of the internet browser and perhaps that of future operating systems with the likes the Google Chrome OS being spawned from the Google Chrome browser.